vtos/moodle-mod_adaptivequiz/README.md

 the adaptive quiz activity and displayed as a number of attempts made in the activity's view page for a manager/teacher role.
 When a custom sub-plugin is used, the default attempts reporting obviously does not make sense.
 The sub-plugin being used is fully responsible for providing proper attempts reporting.
+5. `attempt_finished_feedback` - enables a sub-plugin to provide its own feedback text to display to the user when an attempt is finished.
+When defined, the feedback text returned by this callback will always has a precedence over the feedback text defined in the activity settings (or the activity's default one).

 How to define those callbacks in a sub-plugin and where to place them to be picked up by the adaptive quiz engine?
 The mechanism is absolutely the same as for any other callback in Moodle.
 Callbacks in sub-plugins are expected to be in